 It begins to the north of Preston and runs to the outskirts of Blackpool where traffic is dispersed onto a number of smaller approach roads.
 Its official name is the Preston Northern Bypass.

 During the summer, it's often thick with traffic, and accounts for about half of the traffic load of the M6 around Preston.
 In winter months it tends to be noticeably quieter.
 Even so, Blackpool and Preston are large urban centres in their own right, and the motorway remains reasonably well used all through the year.

-There's no junction 2 on the M55, which was reserved for the Preston Western Bypass.
-This road was first proposed in the 1950s, and when the M6 was first built it was supposed to be one side of a complete box around the city.
-The plan reappeared in the 1980s, and eventually was cancelled for good.
-Its fate was sealed when the M6 Preston Bypass was widened to dual four-lanes instead.
+For almost half a century there was no junction 2 on the M55, since it had been reserved for a future Preston Western Bypass.
+First proposed in the 1950s, the idea was that the M6 would form one side of a complete box around the city.
+The plan reappeared in the 1980s, when the M65 was supposed to travel around the south and west of the city to meet the M55, but it was cancelled for good when the M6 Preston Bypass was widened to dual four-lanes instead.

 The M55 is perhaps the candidate for most unassuming bit of road to be a crucial part of British motoring history.
 The section of motorway from the M6 to M55 junction 1 was built as the northernmost part of the Preston Bypass, meaning that it was once Britain's first motorway.